-You should also carefully consider your business financials to determine how much you can spend on the benefit, and where that money will come from.
+You should also carefully consider your business financials to determine how much you can spend on benefits, and where that money will come from.
 Some businesses choose to factor it into their payroll expenses, while others deduct the cost for each employee on a monthly basis.
 The choice is all yours.

 Know your options.

 If you’re totally overwhelmed by the task of finding the right health care for your company, consider working with a licensed health insurance broker.
 Your broker can do the “shopping” for you, and help to make sense of your options.
-They typically charge a commision fee of about 15% of the policy premium.
+They typically charge a commission fee of about 15% of the policy premium.
 Most times, they can also assist with billing, eligibility, and claims, as well as the renewal process later on.

-“Getting marketing involved soon is essential,” said Michael Simonetta, founder and CEO of Kibii, a social planning app that allows its users to discover new experiences in their area.
+“Getting marketing involved soon is essential,” says Michael Simonetta, founder and CEO of Kibii, a social planning app that allows its users to discover new experiences in their area.
 “You need to start marketing your product or service even before you begin development.”

 But for small business owners who lack marketing experience, this can pose one of the most daunting tasks—how do you go about defining your brand, and which marketing channels should you use to spread the message?